innovationindiaforall/AndroidDev/README.md

 Requirement:
 Developing Section Recyclerview with Search Functionality Features.
 ----------------------------------------------------------------------------------------------------
-Steps for Initialization to kickstart below:
+Steps for development understanding points below:
 ----------------------------------------------------------------------------------------------------
 we are using mainactivity page with Recyclerview